visarutforthaipbs/MFI-WEBAPP/README.md

 - This application displays data from **2024** (ข้อมูล ปี 2024)
 - All text and content are in Thai language
-- Uses DB HelvethaicaX custom font for authentic Thai typography
+- - Uses Mitr Google font for authentic Thai typography
+- Custom color palette matching the brand identity

 ## 👥 Credits